 Back to Blue Lagoon stories

-Accommodations at Blue Lagoon Iceland: Silica Hotel & The Retreat
+Accommodations at Blue Lagoon Iceland: Silica Hotel and The Retreat

-Accommodations at Blue Lagoon Iceland: Silica Hotel & The Retreat
+Where to stay at Blue Lagoon Iceland: Accommodation at Silica Hotel and The Retreat Hotel

 The Retreat Hotel

-Opened in 2005 and rebranded in 2016, Silica Hotel is a 35-room boutique gem with its own mineral-rich lagoon.
-Originally conceived as an overnight clinic for natural psoriasis treatments based on the healing powers of geothermal seawater.
-A 10-minute walk from the Blue Lagoon, the location has evolved from a place of healing into a sanctuary of wellness, blending healthcare and hospitality.
+Opened in 2005 and rebranded in 2016, Silica Hotel is a 35-room boutique hotel with its own private mineral-rich lagoon, fed by the same geothermal seawater as the Blue Lagoon.
+Originally conceived as an overnight clinic for natural psoriasis treatments, based on the healing powers of the Blue Lagoon water, the hotel has evolved from a place of healing into a sanctuary of wellness.
+It's a rare blend of healthcare and boutique hospitality set just a 10-minute walk from the Blue Lagoon.

 Silica Hotel